appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git.md

 # Resolve Merge Conflicts in Git

-Merge conflicts are a regular part of working with Git, arising when changes from separate branches cannot be merged.
+Git merge conflicts occur when changes in different/same branches clash and Git cannot automatically resolve them, typically happening when multiple users edit the same file.
 This page provides strategies for resolving different types of merge conflicts, ensuring smoother collaboration and project management in Git.

+You can resolve merge conflicts in two main ways: by raising a Pull Request to handle conflicts via your Git provider's interface, or by manually resolving them in your local environment using Command-line interface:

 ### Resolve via Pull Request

-This method allows you to resolve merge conflicts via Git (Pull Request), ideally suited for situations involving a small number of files or straightforward changes.
+This method allows you to resolve merge conflicts via Git PR (Pull Request), ideally suited for situations involving a small number of files or straightforward changes.
 The steps may vary depending on your Git service provider; please refer to the documentation of your provider for specific instructions.

 1. Once you have made changes to your Appsmith app, you might encounter merge conflicts in the Appsmith when you try to pull changes or when you try to merge changes.